fiddeb/observabilitystack/docs/INSTALLATION.md

 Complete installation instructions for the ObservabilityStack - a **development and learning** environment.

-> 💡 **New to the Stack?** Read the [Architecture Guide](ARCHITECTURE.md) first to understand the design decisions and configuration patterns.
+> **New to the Stack?** Read the [Architecture Guide](ARCHITECTURE.md) first to understand the design decisions and configuration patterns.

-> ⚠️  **Lab Environment**: This setup is optimized for local development, learning, and experimentation.
+> **Lab Environment**: This setup is optimized for local development, learning, and experimentation.
 It uses simplified configurations and default credentials that are **not suitable for production** use.

 ## What You'll Get

 A complete observability lab with:
 - **Quick Setup**: One-command installation
 - **All-in-One**: Logs, metrics, traces, and visualization
-- **Local Storage**: Persistent data storage with filesystem
 - **GitOps**: ArgoCD-managed deployments

 ## Prerequisites